Kittitas County Chapter, ABATE of Washington

 When is Motorcycle Awareness Month?

-The Kittitas County Board of County Commissioners declared May as Motorcycle Awareness Month on April 16, 2013.
+May of each year.
+The Kittitas County Board of County Commissioners declared May as Motorcycle Awareness Month in April 2015.
 According to the proclamation that ABATE supported:

 What is ABATE?